snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step One!"
     Your first task is to decide which Stats your character is best (and worst) at!
 Rank your "six H's" from the one your character is most capable at to least capable at.
 As you do, begin to think about the story your character takes on in your mind.
 Why are they good at this and not at that?
 Why is one important to them and not the other?

-**Head:** Intellectual pursuits, problem solving, puzzles, riddles, scanning for information, recalling facts, insight, reasoning, operating and building complex machines, playing practiced music
+**🧠 Head:** Intellectual pursuits, problem solving, puzzles, riddles, scanning for information, recalling facts, insight, reasoning, operating and building complex machines, playing practiced music

-**Hand:** Athletic pursuits, sleight of hand, activities that require physical training, raw non-violent strength, moving quietly
+**✌️ Hand:** Athletic pursuits, sleight of hand, activities that require physical training, raw non-violent strength, moving quietly

-**Heart:** Speaking with passion, understanding others, reading emotions, playing music improvisationally
+**💕 Heart:** Speaking with passion, understanding others, reading emotions, playing music improvisationally

-**Home:** Protecting yourself and loved ones, taking hits, tending to wounds, haggling, survival skills, cooking, navigating towns and dwellings, remaining calm, staying alert, coming prepared
+**🩹 Home:** Protecting yourself and loved ones, taking hits, tending to wounds, haggling, survival skills, cooking, navigating towns and dwellings, remaining calm, staying alert, coming prepared

-**Hurt:** Nerve and willingness to inflict harm on others
+**👿 Hurt:** Nerve and willingness to inflict harm on others

-**Hurry:** Escaping danger, reacting by instinct, surges of adrenaline
+**⚡ Hurry:** Escaping danger, reacting by instinct, surges of adrenaline

 When you begin the game, all of your Basic Stats are equal, each using a d4 for their Basic Stat Checks.
 At the end of a session, you may spend: